vaterlaus/django_cassandra_backend/README.txt

 Both are available here: <http://www.allbuttonspressed.com/projects/django-nonrel>.
-I installed the Django-nonrel version of Django globally in site-packages and copied djangotoolbox into the directory where I'm testing the Cassandra backend, but there are probably other (better?) ways to install those things.
+I installed the Django-nonrel version of Django globally in site-packages and copied djangotoolbox into the directory where I'm testing the Cassandra backend, but there are probably other (better) ways to install those things.
+I'm using the current (as of 2/11/2011) version of both packages.
+The Django-nonrel is based on the 1.3 beta 1 release of Django and the version of djangotoolbox is 0.9.2.

 You also need to generate the Python Thrift API code as described in the Cassandra documentation and copy the generated "cassandra" directory (from Cassandra's